 - Finally there is a service that runs the VMware automation for shared virtual machines

-By default the worker process has to be run under the current user account.
+The worker process has to be run under the current user account.
 The reason for that is two-fold.
-If the worker process would run under the default internal account which is used for windows services then it would not have access to the network.
+If the worker process would run under the default internal account, which is by default used for windows services, then it would not have access to the network.
 This means that you would not be able to make backups to a network share.

-So in recap, for Vimalin to work you have to provide your username and password that belongs to your normal windows account under which you are running your virtual machines.
+So in recap, for Vimalin to work you have to provide the username and password that belongs to your normal windows account under which you are running your virtual machines.

 What if you want to install Vimalin on a computer that is logged into a domain under Active Directory?